typst/typst/tests/typ/compiler/dict.typ

 // Error: 17 expected expression
 #(:1 b:"", true:)

-// This is allowed since the key can be an expression.
-#(a + b: "hey")

 ---
 // Error: 3-15 cannot mutate a temporary value
 #((key: "val").other = "some")